Person reviewing credit score report surrounded by common credit score myths and misconceptions in 2026

 Credit score myths are not harmless misunderstandings — they translate directly into higher interest rates, denied loan applications, and unnecessary debt.
 According to the Consumer Financial Protection Bureau’s credit education resources, even minor scoring errors or behavioral mistakes can shift a borrower’s rate tier by dozens of basis points, costing thousands over the life of a loan.

-In May 2026, with interest rates still elevated and lenders applying stricter underwriting standards, acting on bad credit information carries a steeper price than ever before.
+With interest rates still elevated and lenders applying stricter underwriting standards, acting on bad credit information carries a steeper price than ever before.
+The myths covered below are not obscure edge cases.
+They are the specific beliefs that show up repeatedly in consumer surveys and that generate real, quantifiable financial damage.

 Does Carrying a Credit Card Balance Help Your Credit Score?

-No — carrying a balance does not improve your credit score, and it actively costs you money in interest.
-This is one of the most expensive credit score myths still circulating in 2026.
+No. Carrying a balance does not improve your credit score, and it actively costs you money in interest.
+This is one of the most expensive credit score myths still circulating today.

 The myth likely originated from a misreading of credit utilization.
 Your FICO Score — used by 90% of top lenders according to FICO’s official scoring education page — does reward low utilization, meaning your balance relative to your credit limit matters.
 But “low” means below 30%, and ideally below 10%.
 A zero balance is never penalized.